pmgarvey007/highcharts-spring-ajax/README.md

 When the charts.jsp file has rendered on the screen it immediately kicks off some javascripts that makes 3 remote Ajax calls to get 3 JSON string of data to be used by Highcharts to generate the charts.
-On the charts.jsp the snippet of javascript that start the ball rolling is:
+On the charts.jsp the snippet of javascript that start the ball rolling is shown below.
+The "createNewLineChart" function create a highchart options that get populated from the JSON that is returned from the server side. "getRemoteDataDrawChart" function gets the remote data, populate the options object and draws the chart to a <div> with id 'chart1-container' or 'chart2-container' or 'chart3-container'.